AIS Access Dashboard & Revocation

 - Which party provided the AISP access, in the case of joint/ multiple account holders

 The ability to revoke AISP access to connected accounts is one of the primary roles of the Access Dashboard.

 Figure 7: ASPSP Access Dashboard revocation user journey for AIS

 Figure 8: ASPSP access revocation journey for AIS

 The ASPSP must provide a manage button that takes the PSU to the detailed view where they are able to revoke access.

-ASPSPs should make the status of TPP access clear using “Active” or “Refresh” and either emboldened words or other design options like colouring as shown in the wireframe.
+ASPSPs should make the status of TPP access clear using “Active” or “Connected” and either emboldened words or other design options like colouring as shown in the wireframe.

 The Access Dashboard must allow a PSU to revoke the access they have consented to easily and without obstruction or excessive barriers.